 - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
-If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - Insert the new lamp into the lamp compartment and make sure it fits in the projector. - Reconnect the lamp connector and place it back into its slot to be flush with the projector.
+If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - 8.
+Insert the new lamp into the lamp compartment and make sure it fits in the projector. - Reconnect the lamp connector and place it back into its slot to be flush with the projector.

-9. Tighten the screw that secures the lamp.
+10. Tighten the screw that secures the lamp.

-- Loose screw may cause a bad connection, which could result in malfunction. - · Do not over tighten the screw. - 10.
-Ensure the handle is fully laid flat and locked in place. - Replace the lamp cover on the projector.
+- Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw. - 11.
+Ensure the handle is fully laid flat and locked in place. - 12.
+Place the lamp protection film supplied with the new lamp on the lamp compartment. - Replace the lamp cover on the projector.

-12. Tighten the screws that secure the lamp cover.
+Tighten the screws that secure the lamp cover.